 Driving Business.
 Like any asset, reputation should be measured and understood in the context of your company’s business goals.
 Long term, reputation measurement and management are most effective when reputational equity and risk are clearly linked to the business outcomes of business-relevant stakeholders and their own specific, measurable business-supportive behaviors.
 In these organizations, the stakes are recognized as too high simply to measure reputation to work toward a higher rank or score.
-Scores provide good rallying cries, but are much more convincing when they clearly link to where the company is going.
-This means that any measurement instrument (and potentially the research design overall) will necessarily evolve, as refreshed business plans require the company to understand reputation in new ways, and as there is a change in the answer to what a company needs its reputation to do for it in the coming year?
+Scores provide good rallying cries, but carry real gravitas when they are clearly linked to where the company is going.
+This means that any measurement instrument (and potentially the research design overall) will necessarily evolve, as refreshed business plans require the company to understand reputation in new ways, and as there is a change in the answer to what a company needs its reputation to do for it in the coming year.

-Companies with the most effective reputation measurement programs avoid simply competing against last year’s score and instead allow the metrics to evolve to match their goals.
-Linking reputational equity and risk to current business plans mobilizes the C-suite and makes reputational issues relevant across global operating teams.
-We understand the human desire for a score, but the most successful reputation managers compel their organizations to drive their number according to how far it affects their most basic shared-success metrics.
+Companies with the most effective reputation measurement programs avoid simply trending last year’s metric nostalgically and instead allow the metric to evolve to match their goals.
+Linking reputational equity and risk to current business plans activates the C-suite and creates powerful relevance across global operating teams.
+We understand the human desire for a score, but the most successful reputation managers compel their organizations to drive their number based on its clear ability to impact their own shared success metrics.